Friends of Fakahatchee Inc.

 Friends of Fakahatchee: Dedicated to financial and volunteer support to preserve the unique ecology and cultural heritage of Fakahatchee Strand Preserve State Park and educate the public about its importance.
 Not for Profit Tax ID # 59 3511352

-KNOW BEFORE YOU GO: The Old Boardwalk is closed.
-Check the State Park Website for hours, closures, trail conditions and other announcements or call the park office at 239-961-1925.
+KNOW BEFORE YOU GO Check the State Park Website for hours, closures, trail conditions and other announcements or call the park office at 239-961-1925.

 FBW